Dregu/s2tracker/README.md

 ## Usage

 1. Start s2tracker
-2. Start livesplit with the tracker option enabled
+2. Start livesplit with the tracker option enabled in Spelunky 2 autosplitter
 3. Start the game

 - Go to http://localhost:27122/ for a category view.